vchaindz/vcn/docs/vcn-timestamp-jumpstart.md

 Every build has a story to tell - Tamperproof provenance for your code and CI/CD pipeline

 vcn is the command interface for [CodeNotary Timestamp](https://timestamp.codenotary.com/).
-Notarized assets informations are stored in a tamperproof ledger with cryptographic verification backed by [immudb](https://codenotary.com/technologies/immudb/), the immutable database.
+Notarized assets informations is stored in a tamperproof ledger with cryptographic verification backed by [immudb](https://codenotary.com/technologies/immudb/), the immutable database.
 Thanks to this `vcn` is extremely fast and provides full immutability for all data ever stored including its history and is cryptographically verifiable.

 There are plenty of different use cases: